glouppe/info8006-introduction-to-ai/lecture3.md

     - What if MIN is suboptimal?
         - Show that MAX will do even better.
     - What if MIN is suboptimal and predictable?
         - Other strategies might do better than Minimax.
-However they will do worse on an optimal opponent.
+However they may do worse on an optimal opponent.

 ---